maryharges/google_drive_copier/README.md

 The cli specifies `one, two, three, all` as options for which assessments to run, then optionally you can also supply a folder id after the assessment if you wish to select a folder outside of the hardcoded value in the `config.yaml`

+You are also able to supply a destination folder id to be used for assessment 3, if desired.

+If using the source file ID or destination file ID in the cli, you must also supply assessment first, if neither are supplied you can omit assessments and it will run all assessments by default, generating a destination ID supplied in the output of assessment 3.

 if no cli options are specified all assessments will be run in order against the default `parent_file_id`

 To run all assessments in order: